 Chris Lamb

-I have recently retired as a Headteacher in a London borough and moved to Coggeshall in 2021.
-I am passionate about providing the best educational experience for all children and I have the wealth of experience that successfully running a large primary school brings.
-I was also a governor in my local school prior to moving to Coggeshall, delivering strategic support for the headteacher and school team.
-I now work part-time for a teacher training provider, supporting the trainee teachers in their school placements to understand the role of a teacher, the requirements of the curriculum, inclusion of all pupils and to ensure safe and happy learning.
+Chris have recently retired as a Headteacher in a London borough and moved to Coggeshall in 2021.
+She am passionate about providing the best educational experience for all children and has a wealth of experience that successfully running a large primary school brings.
+Chris was also a governor in her local school prior to moving to Coggeshall, delivering strategic support for the headteacher and school team.
+She now works part-time for a teacher training provider, supporting the trainee teachers in their school placements to understand the role of a teacher, the requirements of the curriculum, inclusion of all pupils and to ensure safe and happy learning.

-I have three young grandchildren who take up quite a bit of my time, but I am enjoying the freedom to take up new hobbies now that I have retired.
-I am looking forward to working with the stakeholders of St Peter’s and being part of a team who are all committed to raising improvement.
+Chris has three young grandchildren who take up quite a bit of my time, but is enjoying the freedom to take up new hobbies now that she has retired.
+Chris is looking forward to working with the stakeholders of St Peter’s and being part of a team who are all committed to raising improvement.

 Chris joined the governing body in October 2022.
 Her term of office is 4 years.
 Chris is also chair of the Curriculum Committee with effect from Summer 2023..